diagrams/diagrams-doc/doc/tutorials.rst

 > myCircle = circle 1 # fc purple
 > example = hcat (replicate 4 myCircle)

+When writing ``dia`` blocks you can add extra imports and ``LANGUAGE`` pragmas as necessary.
+However, you should not explicitly import `Diagrams.Prelude`:mod: or any diagrams backend.
+These imports are added automatically when the documentation is built, depending on what backend is in use.

 Finally, using ``dia-lhs`` will produce a diagram *and* typeset the code below it.
 For example, changing ``dia`` to ``dia-lhs`` above produces